 - Collaborating with police departments on policy and management reforms and implementation of community policing; and

 - Partnering with correctional systems to reshape their use of restrictive housing.

 The Crime and Justice Institute is a division of Community Resources for Justice (CRJ).
-CRJ’s mission is to change lives and strengthen communities by advancing policy and delivering individualized services that promote safety, justice and inclusion.
-CRJ’s work is organized along three areas of practice: Social Justice Services, which transitions ex-offenders back into mainstream society and diverts at-risk youth away from crime and toward a productive and fulfilling life; Community Strategies, which provides adults with intellectual disabilities a chance to grow and flourish in the community by offering residence in small group home settings; and the Crime and Justice Institute.
+CRJ’s mission is to change lives and strengthen communities by advancing policy and delivering individualized services that promote safety, justice, and inclusion.
+CRJ has two divisions in addition to CJI: Social Justice Services, which provides residential and non-residential services for men and women leaving incarceration, and for young adults with complex clinical needs; and Community Strategies, which supports adults with developmental disabilities to live as independently as possible in the community.

 Active BJA Funded Project(s):